 Register an Illinois Foreign LLC

 An Illinois Foreign LLC is an LLC that was formed outside of Illinois but has registered to do business there.
-Foreign LLCs in Illinois need to register with the Illinois Secretary of State by submitting an Application for Admission to Transact Business and pay a $150 filing fee (add $100 for expedited filing.)
+Foreign LLCs in Illinois need to register with the Illinois Secretary of State by submitting an Application for Admission to Transact Business and paying a state filing fee of $150 (add $100 for expedited filing).
 While Illinois doesn't clearly define what counts as doing business in the state, a foreign LLC will typically need to register in Illinois if it owns or leases a storefront or office space in Illinois, hires and pays employees in the state, or provides retail sales or services there.

 Ready to Register A Foreign LLC in Illinois?GET STARTED